pedrovsp/pedrovsp/README.md

 #### A little about me:

-- 💼 Working as a frontend web developer
+- 💼 Working as a frontend web developer @ McKinsey
-- 🌱 Currently studying React and Docker
+- 🌱 Currently studying Flutter
 - 💻 Check my [personal webpage](https://www.pedrovitorino.com.br)
 - ✏️ I also do some blogging on [dev.to](https://dev.to/pedrovsp)